Suksham-sharma/Probo-V0-SuperLabs/Readme.md

-Here’s the README formatted specifically for GitHub:

----

 # Probo v0

 ## SuperLabs Assignment - Probo v0

 Probo v0 is a basic reverse engineering project that simulates the core functionalities of the Probo platform.
-It uses Node.js and an Express server to handle stock options and INR balances, with a focus on reducing latency by storing data in memory.
+It uses Node.js and an Express server to handle betting on probabity of any event happening.

 ## Technology Stack